hashicorp/terraform-provider-aws/website/docs/r/appmesh_virtual_gateway.html.markdown

 The `file` object supports the following:

 * `certificate_chain` - (Required) The certificate trust chain for a certificate stored on the file system of the mesh endpoint that the proxy is running on.
+Must be between 1 and 255 characters in length.

 The `listener` object supports the following: